VESICULAR EXANTHEMA OF SWINE VIRUS (VESV)

 Vaccines are not available; the large number of serotypes would likely preclude practical vaccine development.

-Level: Can be eradicated using existing tools and knowledge
+Level: Highly likely: Can be eradicated using existing tools and knowledge

 VES was successfully eradicated from the US through coordinated regulatory action and could be eradicated again if reintroduced.